Zavins/CryptoTracker/README.md

 #### 3. Navigation

 **Tab Navigation** (Tab to Screen)
-* Up-to-dated cryptocies data market
+* Up-to-dated cryptocurrencies data market
 * News Page

 ** Flow Navigation (Screen to Screen)
 * Clicked on the app -> Show Main page showing the market data
-* Each crypocurrency has a button, clicking it redirectes the user to a new screen that shows the graph of price trend, highest price, lowest price, average price...
+* Each cryptocurrency has a button, clicking it redirectes the user to a new screen that shows the graph of price trend, highest price, lowest price, average price...
 * News Selection -> Showing news page with the newest news about